bennpang/ISEA/Lab1b-2.md

 Creating Users
 ---
-Created Alice, Bob and Mallory using "sudo adduser alice"
+To create users Alice, Bob and Mallory using "sudo adduser alice"

-Sample output of the user creation process
+This is my sample output of the user creation process

 <img width="165" height="65" alt="image" src="https://github.com/user-attachments/assets/a7616460-77e4-45d8-bd61-20bcd5069360" />

-Verifying Creation with "cat /etc/passwd"
+I can verify that the creation is successful with "cat /etc/passwd"

 <img width="290" height="71" alt="image" src="https://github.com/user-attachments/assets/41d0ec21-06f1-41a0-8f1f-c7681a206e2a" />

-Next creating a group with the command "sudo groupadd sharedgroup"
+Next, I will create a group with the command "sudo groupadd sharedgroup"

 To check if the group is successfully created we can used the "getent group sharedgroup" to verify